coltorapps/builder/docs/src/app/docs/entities/page.md

     }

     if (!context.schema.entities[referenceId]) {
-      throw "Must reference an existing entity";
+      throw new Error("Must reference an existing entity");
     }

     if (referenceId === context.entity.id) {
-      throw "Self-referencing not allowed";
+      throw new Error("Self-referencing not allowed");
     }

     return referenceId;